cassiodorus/drugX/README.md

 Initial preparation of the data was in R. I will provide those scripts if anyone is interested it.
 Also, I will provide data formats of the prepared files upon request.
 My main purpose here is to display a small number of graph visualizations.

+All programming for the visualization was done in Python, all of which is the python folder.

 I can be reached at davidhoppdurm@outlook.com